hiphops-io/hiphops-io.github.io/docs/walk-release-flow.md

 This is Hiphops.io's actual internal release process for the time being (we'll be enhancing this pretty regularly as we add more features)

-When we're finishing, we'll have a flow that does the following:
+When we're finished, we'll have a flow that does the following:

 1. On push/merge into any `main` branch, we generate a pre-release + tag with an automatic, memorable version name
 1. We run the `deploy.yaml` workflow for that repo against that newly created tag